indy-singh/multi-region-active-active-latency-based-routing/README.md

 - https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-iii-pilot-light-and-warm-standby/
 - https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-iv-multi-site-active-active/

-License is do whatever you want, no support that being said I will be adding fixes as I come across them.
+License is do whatever you want, no support.
+That being said I will be adding fixes as I come across them.
 So raise an issue if you feel like this is urgently misleading or massively incorrect.

 Peace.